JeromeRReduta/Assignment2/src/README.txt

 Works as intended, but probably could be a lot more efficient.
 Takes a good like 10 seconds to get the graph working, but it works.

+Honestly wasn't sure how the filepath argument on the command line would work so I just added a path literally called "tmp/data_files" so the given command line arg would work.

 NOTE: The paths are not the same as the example, but they
     have the same length so I'm happy with that.